StefanIvemo/vwan-playground/README.md

 #### P2S Config

 Before you deploy the template, make sure that you add values to the `p2sVpnAADAuth.json` for a successful Point-to-Site VPN deployment.
+The application ID for the Azure VPN Enterprise Application and your Tenant ID is needed to configure VPN Auth.
 More info about the config files can be found [here](./playground/configs/README.md).

 #### Bicep

-The Playground is built and tested using [Bicep v0.4.1008](https://github.com/Azure/bicep/releases/tag/v0.4.1008), make sure that you have this or a newer version installed before starting the deployment (or build the Bicep file to an ARM template).
+The Playground is built and tested using [Bicep v0.4.1124](https://github.com/Azure/bicep/releases/tag/v0.4.1124), make sure that you have this or a newer version installed before starting the deployment (or build the Bicep file to an ARM template).

 Check installed Bicep version using Bicep CLI (will be used by Azure PowerShell module):
 ```azurecli